ErikKalkoken/evebuddy/README.md

 - Information about each character:
   - Assets: Browse through your assets at all your locations
-  - Character: Current clone, jump clones, and more...
+  - Clones: Current augmentations, jump clones & jump cooltime timer
   - Mails: Full mail client for receiving and sending Eve mails
   - Communications: Browse through all communications
   - Planets: Status of PI colonies